Soniabensaad/holbertonschool-validation/module3_task3/DEPLOY.md

-# Hello, here we will answer some questions that may arise regarding the deploy
+# Deployment Document

-## What is in the archive and how to unarchive it?
+- What is in the archive and how to unarchive it?

-in the file 'awesome-website.zip' the files in the dist/ directory are compressed and you can unzip it as follows
+- It is a compressed file that is the awesome-api binary and is 'dist directory'.

+- Syntax to unzip the zip package

-➜ unzip awesome-website.zip
+  - Run unzip awesome-website.zip

+- How to verify the version

+  - Run git tag

-## What are the commands to start and stop the application?
+- What are the commands to start and stop the application?

-you can use the following command

-➜ hugo server -d
+  - Use Hugo server, sintax type hugo server

-## How to customize where the application logs are written?
+- How to customize where the application logs are written?

-in the file config.toml

-## config.toml

-change publishDIr
-publishDir = 'dist'
-tag
+- I do not know yet

-## How to “quickly” verify that the application is running (healthcheck)?
+- How to “quickly” verify that the application is running (healthcheck)?

-abre la pagina en tu servidor local
+- Check it out on local host [http://localhost:1313]